Your Absolutely Luxurious Lifestyle

 Spectacular luxury throughout.
 Expansive flybridge with dinette, seating, bar and climate control.
-Three staterooms and two full heads, elevated dinette for dining with great views, comfortable salon, washer/dryer.
+Three staterooms and two full heads with separate shower stalls, elevated dinette for dining with spectacular views, full galley, comfortable salon, washer/dryer in big lazarette below galley.
 Spacious cockpit with lounge, grill, icemaker and fridge, hydraulic platform for launching fun toys.
 Spirited performance with cruise 26 knots with her twin Cummins QSM 11 660 hp each.
-Always Fully Serviced, Captain Operated, 698 hours.
+Always Fully Serviced, Captain Operated, 718 hours.
 In May 2017 at 633 hours-complete engines services including full exhaust systems service by Cummins on the mains and generator [867 hours] plus gear and fuel coolers-spent $30,000, spare propellers.
-Recently fully prepared and launched for your season.
+Always immaculate throughout, everything operates optimally.

 Let Our Experience Improve Your Experience.
 Get it Right at Al Grover's.